google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/making_predictions_with_the_regression_line.rst

 .. image:: figures/sat_completion_rate_annotated.png
+   :align: center
+   :alt: The same scatter plot as before, with a marked data point at a 1200 SAT score and 0.6386 completion rate.

+.. shortanswer:: completion_rate_SAT

-Question: Use the regression line to estimate the completion rate for a school with an average SAT score of 1400.
+   Use the regression line to estimate the completion rate for a school with an average SAT score of 1400.

 You can use the same method to estimate the completion rate for a school with an average SAT score of 600.